15 Importance

 • “it would be nice if…”

-Your job is to capture the functionality that is mentioned and to classify each thing the system is to do based on how important it seems to be to the client.
-Ultimately, the goal is to use this list as a means of providing both you and your client with a clear understanding of what should be expected in the final product.
+Your job is to capture the functionality mentioned and to classify each thing the system is to do based on how important it seems to be to the client.
+Ultimately, the goal is to use this list to provide you and your client a clear understanding of what should be expected in the final product.

 The MUSCOW Method